bcgov/aps-infra-platform/documentation/how-to/upstream-services.md

 providers must configure their upstream services to allow traffic from the Kong data plane running on the same cluster as their services.

-!!! warning "Gold or Emerald?
-Contact APS
+!!! warning "Services on Gold or Emerald?
+Contact APS"
     Before getting started with Gateway configuration, teams with upstream services running on Gold or Emerald clusters must [contact the APS team](/how-to/get-support.md).